-Essential functions are identified and documented on the Position Description Form.
-Copies of Position Description forms are available, upon request, from the Human Resources Office.
+Essential Functions are identified and documented on the Position Description Form.
+Copies of Position Description forms are available, upon request, from Human Resources (HR).

 D. Notice of Accommodation

-The WSCJTC will notify applicants and employees of their right to request and receive reasonable accommodation.
+WSCJTC will notify Applicants and employees of their right to request and receive RA(s).

-Individuals with qualifying disabilities that require accommodation are generally expected to notify the WSCJTC that an accommodation may be required.
+Qualified Individuals with Disabilities that require accommodation are generally expected to notify the WSCJTC that an accommodation may be required.

-Regardless of employee notification, the WSCJTC will also engage employees in the reasonable accommodation process when supervisors/managers become aware of qualifying disabilities and physical limitations, and/or there is reason to believe that known disabilities may impact employees' ability to perform the essential functions of their position.
+Regardless of employee notification, WSCJTC will also engage employees in the RA process when supervisors/managers become aware of qualifying disabilities and physical limitations, and/or there is reason to believe that known disabilities may impact employees' ability to perform the Essential Functions of their position.